-From the unexpectedly popular UOB KrisFlyer card to the newly introduced GrabPay credit card, quite a few new credit cards were launched this year.
+From the unexpectedly popular UOB KrisFlyer card to the newly introduced GrabPay credit card, there have been quite a few branded credit cards launched in the market.
 Here’s one more to add to the list: the Citi Lazada card.

 As you can probably guess, this card targets those who shop on Lazada.
-That’s a lot of people: according to a report by iPrice*, Lazada was the top e-commerce site in Singapore with close to 8 million monthly web visits in the third quarter of 2019.
+That’s a lot of people: according to a report by Statista, Lazada is second to Shopee as the top e-commerce site in Singapore with more than 7 million monthly web visits in the first quarter of 2021.

 In a nutshell, the Citi Lazada card offers a whopping 10X rewards ($1 = 4 miles) on Lazada purchases, and 5X ($1 = 2 miles) rewards for other key spending categories like dining, travel, entertainment and transport.